Burglary, Trespassing & Vandalism Crime Attorney to Fight your charge in Fort Lauderdale

 Criminal charges always feel daunting.
 Whether you - or someone you know - were arrested for (or charged with) property crime, the prospect of jail, finding a lawyer and what this means for your future can certainly be overwhelming.
 Perhaps you haven’t even been arrested yet, but maybe the police are calling your phone or you’ve discovered you’re being investigated for a property crime in South Florida.

 What is a Property Crime?

 A property crime involves the taking of or destruction of someone else’s property without their consent.
-Because there are multiple crimes that fall under this category and the severity of the crimes can vary, a Florida property crime may be classified as a misdemeanor or a felony.
+Because there are multiple crimes that fall under this category - such as burglary, trespassing and vandalism - and the severity of the crimes can vary, a Florida property crime may be classified as a misdemeanor or a felony.